NIH Civil Committee Charter

-The NIH CIVIL Advisory Committee and Response Team (CIVIL) is a group of highly specialized individuals and senior managers whose purpose is to (1) prevent workplace violence through policy development and education; (2) develop and maintain an NIH infrastructure capability to intervene upon request to help IC's resolve critical incidents and violence when they occur, and; (3) develop and maintain an NIH infrastructure capability which, upon request, can manage the aftermath of a critical incident to restore the workplace to a productive state.
-CIVIL is the major advisory committee to the Director and Deputy Director, NIH on matters pertaining to violence in the NIH workplace.
+Civil is the NIH program that addresses matters pertaining to the prevention of violence in the NIH workplace.
+Matters include behaviors of concern that may lead to acts of violence and include suicidal ideation, bullying, domestic violence, and intimidating or harassing behavior.
+The Civil program consists of an Advisory Committee reporting to the Deputy Director for Management, NIH, and a Response Team.
+The NIH Civil Advisory Committee is a group of highly specialized staff members and senior managers whose purpose is to (1) prevent workplace violence through policy development and education; (2) develop and maintain an NIH infrastructure capability to intervene upon request to help ICs resolve behavioral concerns, critical incidents, and violence when they occur, and; (3) develop and maintain an NIH infrastructure capability which, upon request, can manage the aftermath of a critical incident to restore the workplace to a productive state.

-CIVIL shall consult with, and advise and make recommendations to the Director and Deputy Director, NIH, on issues and concerns that are important to the development and maintenance of an NIH capability to (1) prevent violence in the workplace, (2) educate NIH staff about violence in the workplace, (3) resolve violent situations in a safe and professional manner, and (4) restore the affected workplace to a productive state.
-In carrying out these broad functions, CIVIL will specifically:
+Civil shall consult with, advise, and make recommendations to the Deputy Director for Management, NIH, on issues and concerns that are important to the development and maintenance of an NIH capability to (1) prevent violence in the workplace, (2) educate NIH staff about violence in the workplace, (3) resolve violent situations and those that may lead to violence in a safe and professional manner, and (4) restore the affected workplace to a productive state.
+In carrying out these broad functions, Civil will specifically:

-- formulate and recommend policy for the signature of the Director or Deputy Director of NIH;
+- formulate and recommend policy for the signature of the Deputy Director for Management, NIH;

-- monitor and evaluate how Response Teams and the NIH community handle potential and actual acts of violence;
+- monitor and evaluate how the Response Team and the NIH community handle potential and actual acts of violence;

 - oversee and assist workgroups and subcommittees as needed.